holderbaum-io/think-about-website/pages/blog/log-inspection.md

 it.

-On a side note: If you go with such a statistical approach combined with IP masking, you don't even need to display a consent button.
+On a side note: If you go with such a statistical approach combined with IP masking you don't even need to display a consent button.
 Because you just really don't track your users at all, not even by storing IP addresses.

 ## The Technical Explanation